Tech Law & AI Regulation Curator

 What key changes do the March 2026 EU AI Act amendments introduce?

-The amendments expand requirements around transparency, metadata, bias mitigation, and watermarking for AI systems.
-They also address agentic AI and safety components through new draft guidelines on high-risk classification under Annex III.
+The amendments expand requirements around transparency, metadata, bias, and watermarking for AI systems.
+They also include new draft guidelines on high-risk AI classification covering agentic AI and safety components.

 March 2026 amendments expand transparency/metadata/bias/watermarking; Digital Omnibus simplifies GDPR/AI Act; Vestager DMA push; X €120M DSA fine; NIS2/CRA deadlines.
-New: EU Commission publishes draft guidelines on high-risk AI classification (agentic AI, safety components, Annex III filters).
-Also launches call for evidence on copyright and AI, planning a 'targeted initiative' that conflates training and inference uses—could produce incoherent legislation.
+EU Commission publishes draft guidelines on high-risk AI classification and Code of Practice on AI-generated content labelling (eff.
+Aug 2026).
+CPDP 2026 panel discusses simplification and geopolitical tensions.